-Whitebait are caught in fine-meshed nets that are hand held or set along river banks.
+Whitebait are caught in fine-meshed nets that are hand held or set along river banks below the high-tide line.
 Hand-held nets have round hoop frames and long handles.
 Known as scoop nets, they are used along the river’s edge.
-Right in the breakers at river mouths, small, short-handled ‘pot’ nets are used.
+In the breakers at river mouths, small, short-handled ‘pot’ nets are used.

 In the 1930s West Coasters improvised whitebait nets with supplejack vine for the hoop and a net of cotton mosquito netting.
 The frames of modern hand-held nets are made of lightweight aluminium, and the netting is nylon mesh.
-The catch was typically stored in kerosene tins, but these were superseded by plastic buckets.
+The catch was typically stored in kerosene tins until these were superseded by plastic buckets.

 Before refrigeration, commercial whitebaiters also kept their catch in ‘live boxes’ – wooden crates covered in mesh netting and placed in the river.
 Live whitebait could be kept captive in this way for a few days.

 Fixed nets (or set nets) are placed facing downstream to catch whitebait as they swim upstream.
 Early models had frames of supplejack covered in cotton mesh.
 These were placed in gaps in river groynes that were built at right angles to a river bank.
 (Building trenches or groynes or otherwise altering the river bed is now illegal.)

 Fixed nets vary in their design.
 The most common have metal frames with fine metal mesh.
 Triangular or box-shaped, they are often fitted to a stand – a rough jetty at a right angle to the bank.
 Long tapering nets are also fixed to stands, and dubbed ‘Southland socks’.

 Screens (which cannot exceed 3 metres in length) are staked in the river at right angles to the bank.
 They help guide the fish out from the river edge and into the net.